HOME / PROGRAMS AND PROJECTS

 Land Uses

-Land uses in the Diplomatic Quarter were distributed appropriately to maximize its beauty and harmony.
-About 22.2% is decimated for residential areas, 14% for the embassies and ambassadorial houses, 10.6% for the public services, 5.7% for commercial uses, 16.6% for roads and streets, while 30% of the quarter’s area was dedicated to parks, public gardens and plazas.
+Through appropriate use of the land, the beauty and harmony in the Diplomatic Quarter was maximized.
+About 22.2% was decimated for residential areas, 14% for the embassies and ambassadorial houses, 10.6% for the public services, 5.7% for commercial uses, 16.6% for roads and streets, while 30% of the quarter’s area was dedicated to public parks, gardens and plazas.

 Facilities